QingquanBao/VAD/README.md

 This is a project in AI2615 in SJTU implemented by Qingquan Bao.
 The code is still be continued.

+## Requirements
+All available in `requirements.txt`
+To install them, you can run `pip install -r requirements.txt`.

 ## Temporal feature + naive classifier
 In `naiveVAD.py` and `state_machine.py`, we implement Logisitic Resgression and State Machine classifier to detect voice activity in develop dataset.